Ninja Gaiden II: Plot

 The game's protagonist is Ryu Hayabusa, master ninja, descendant of the Dragon Ninja lineage and current wielder of the Dragon Sword.
 One year after Ninja Gaiden Black, master blacksmith Muramasa is setting up shop in Tokyo, Japan.
-A CIA agent named Sonia enters the place and asks for Ryu's whereabouts, until members of the Black Spider Ninja Clan attack the shop and kidnap her.
-Enter the Dragon Ninja Ryu, who fails to stop Sonia's kidnapping and makes haste around the Tokyo skyscrapers and rescues the agent, who informs him of an attack on the Hayabusa Village by the Black Spider Ninjas, who wish to steal the Demon Statue they possess and protect.
+A CIA agent named Sonia enters the shop and asks for Ryu's whereabouts, until members of the Black Spider Ninja Clan attack and kidnap her.
+Enter the Dragon Ninja Ryu, who fails to stop Sonia's kidnapping and makes haste around the Tokyo skyscrapers and rescues the agent, who informs him of an attack on the Hayabusa Village by the Black Spider Ninjas.
+They wish to steal the Demon Statue, guarded in the Village since Ryu recovered it during the events of Ninja Gaiden.

 Ryu returns to his home and finds his father, Joe Hayabusa dueling with Genshin, leader of the Black Spider Ninja Clan.
 Unfortunately, the Demon Statue is taken away by Queen of the Greater Fiends and the Ruler of Blood, Elizébet, and Joe urges his son to retrieve the statue at all costs.
 Ryu travels around the world with Sonia, in pursuit of Elizébet and the Demon Statue, while encountering legions of Black Spider Ninjas, Fiends, and three other Greater Fiends: Alexei, the Graceful Ruler of Lightning; Volf, the Invincible Ruler of Storms; and Zedonius, the Malevolent Ruler of Flame.

 Ryu tracks Elizébet down to South America, where she offers the Demon Statue to Infernal High Priest Dagra Dai, in order to resurrect the ancient Archfiend, Vazdah.
 Elizébet duels with Ryu and he defeats her, but Elizébet proclaims her return.
 An overlooking Genshin explains that the fiends are looking to resurrect the Archfiend who is supposed to emerge from Mount Fuji back in Japan.
 The mountain is also the place which bound both the Black Spider Clan and The Dragon Lineage.
 Ryu returns home, cautioning Sonia not to follow him.

 As Ryu overlooks the fire-brimming Mount Fuji, Ayane enters with the Eye of the Dragon, a gift from Joe Hayabusa, and Ryu equips the relic onto his Dragon Sword, forming the True Dragon Sword again.
 Heading to the mountain's summit, Ryu finds Genshin waiting for him at the crater's entrance.
 As Mount Fuji erupts, Genshin reveals to Ryu that he never cared for "tantrums of the archfiend" and that their moment has finally arrived.
 The two ninjas fight to the death before Genshin falls dead and Ryu leaps into Mount Fuji.
 Elizébet appears over a deceased Genshin looking to revive him as a fiend as Ryu descends into Mount Fuji.